 More on Self-Compassion

-As described in chapter fifteen of my book, it is important to learn how to tune in to emotional states of mind as they are experienced.
+As described in chapter fifteen of my first book, it is important to learn how to tune in to emotional states of mind as they are experienced.
 As previously mentioned, it is natural to try to avoid unpleasant feelings.
 This is certainly understandable, but the problem is that suppression produces a paradoxical effect.
 If you don’t want it, you’ll have it.

 It is important to accept all bodily sensations.
 Much of our emotional life goes unnoticed because the sensations are too subtle to notice during the course of a busy day.
 Then, there are other emotions that are strongly felt in the body, such as shame, rage, grief, and anxiety.
 The self-compassion I advocate involves allowing yourself to have the full body experience of those feelings and states of mind.